 Information technology is crucial to virtually all aspects of student academic life.
 Access to and support of technology and information tools is a key part of the student experience at UC Berkeley and a coordinated and systematic approach in managing and delivering these services is vital to student success.
-Therefore, a collaborative partnership between Educational Technology Services (ETS), University Libraries, Student Affairs Information Technologies (SAIT), Information System Technology (IST), Campus Shared Services Information Technology (CSS IT), collectively known as One IT, is proposing a three-pronged approach to address this problem.
+A collaborative partnership between Educational Technology Services (ETS), the Office of the CIO (OCIO), Student Affairs Information Technologies (SAIT), and the University Libraries have proposed a three-pronged approach to address this problem.

 Goals and Objectives